Jerry Ekandjo: Political career

-Ekandjo was moved from his post as Minister of Lands and Resettlement to that of Minister of Regional and Local Government, Housing and Rural Development in a cabinet reshuffle on 8 April 2008.
+Ekandjo was moved from his post as Minister of Lands and Resettlement to that of Minister of Regional and Local Government, Housing, and Rural Development in a cabinet reshuffle on 8 April 2008.
 At SWAPO's 2012 party congress, Ekandjo stood as a candidate for SWAPO vice president, but he was defeated by Hage Geingob in the vote held on 2 December 2012.
 Geingob received 312 votes from the delegates, while Ekandjo received 220 votes and Pendukeni Iivula-Ithana received 64 votes.
 In the wake of the congress, Ekandjo was moved to the post of Minister of Youth, National Service, Sport and Culture as part of a cabinet reshuffle on 4 December 2012.

 In late August 2014, when SWAPO chose its list of parliamentary candidates for the November 2014 general election, Ekandjo only managed to obtain the 81st spot on the list, a poor performance that made it seem unlikely that he would be elected to the National Assembly.
 Although he failed to make it into parliament in the election, he was subsequently chosen by President Hage Geingob as one of his eight presidential appointees to the National Assembly.
-Geingob also retained Ekandjo as Minister of Sport, Youth and National Service when he named his cabinet in March 2015.
+Geingob also retained Ekandjo as Minister of Sport, Youth, and National Service when he named his cabinet in March 2015.

-For the 2017 SWAPO electoral congress Ekandjo campaigned against president Geingob, calling the leadership of government and ruling party "weak".
+For the 2017 SWAPO electoral congress, Ekandjo campaigned against President Geingob, calling the leadership of the government and ruling party "weak".
 He was dismissed from his minister position on 1 February 2018, along with fellow critic and minister Iivula-Ithana.
-Erastus Uutoni took over the youth, sport and culture portfolio from him.
-Ekandjo is still a member of parliament.
+Erastus Uutoni took over the youth, sport, and culture portfolio from him.
+Ekandjo resigned his seat in parliament in late 2019.